If you dream of flying in the Navy, you’re probably wondering just how hard it is to become a navy pilot.

 Also, naval pilot training has a high attrition rate, with one study finding that 25% of candidates leave without completing training.

-What Aircraft Do Navy Pilots Fly?
+Aircraft That Navy Pilots Fly

 The US Navy uses various aircraft for combat and support roles, including: